chef-boneyard/chef-rfc/new/calver.md

 ## Specification

-Starting with either the next major release (i.e. Chef 13) we will change Chef version numbers to a `year.month.build` format.
-The `year.month` for a release is the date it is released, not when work s begun.
+Starting with the next major release (i.e. Chef 13) we will change Chef version numbers to a `year.month.build` format.
+The `year.month` for a release is the date it is released, not when work is begun.
 If a monthly release is missed, we will move on to the next version number.
+The `build` number retains the same auto-bump semantics as it currently has.

 Feature deprecations will be classified as either high-impact or low-impact.
 High-impact deprecations will take place over 6 months, low-impact over 2 months.